The NIKKOR 24-70mm f/2.8G ED is Nikon’s professional lens covering the standard and very commonly used focal lengths between 24 and 70mm.

 The Nikon 24-70mm f/2.8 G shows some longitudinal chromatic aberration, aka bokeh CA, where the out-of-focus areas of an image in front of or behind the focus point have color fringing.
 It shows up as greenish-purplish coloring around the edges of high contrast areas that are out-of-focus.

-Luckily this is the type of chromatic aberration that is very easily fixable in post by using Lightroom’s lens profile for the 24 70mm Nikon.
+Luckily this is the type of chromatic aberration that is easily fixable in post.

 Distortion at the 24mm end of the Nikon 24 70 2.8 is pronounced.
 But at 35mm and longer barrel distortion is very well controlled.
 Any barrel distortion is not really worth worrying about with the Nikon 24-70, as it’s another correction you can make in Lightroom.
 Enabling the lens’ profile results in a very natural-looking straightening and flattening of distortion.

-The lens does a great job of minimizing ghosting and flare but is certainly not perfect.
+The lens does a great job of minimizing ghosting and flare but it’s not perfect.

-If you include the sun in your frame you are liable to see minor flare and sometimes very noticeable ghosting.
-I actually like the look of ghosting and flare when used as a creative element of your photographs so for me it’s not a big deal.
+If you include the sun in your frame you will likely see minor flare and sometimes very noticeable ghosting.
+I think ghosting and flare can be fine when used as a creative element of your photographs so I don’t think it’s a big deal.

 If you use the hood of the Nikon 24-70, you will see a large reduction in both the amount of ghosting and flare.
 Use the lens hood and don’t include the sun in your frame and the flare is reduced pretty much entirely.

-Due to the rounded aperture blades of the 24 70mm Nikon, you won’t get those sun stars you get when using older classic lenses, but that’s just one of the trade-offs for getting smoother bokeh and better image quality.
+Due to the rounded aperture blades of the Nikon 24-70mm, you won’t get those sun stars you get when using older classic lenses, but that’s one of the trade-offs for getting smoother bokeh.

 But overall, the Nikon 24 70 2.8 deals very well with bright-lit situations.